-However, that may be where the industry is headed.
-In any case, human resource management is not exclusive to humans.
+That doesn’t stop AI from encroaching into every area of human life including those that were once thought to be exclusive to human, such as art or human management.
 According to a survey by Eightfold AI, 57% of HR professionals use AI-related tools either in the management of the workforce or the hiring process.
 And 82% believe that employment of AI in human resources management will continue to increase while only 9% believe the HR process will become more human-centric.

 What’s more disheartening (for HR professionals) is that, according to another study by Oracle, 64% of workers said they would trust a robot more than their manager and half have turned to a robot instead of their manager for advice.

-ChatGPT is one such resource that HR professionals can employ to help them be more efficient, productive and even more human.
+ChatGPT is one such tool that HR professionals can employ to help them be more efficient, productive and even more human in their dealing with and managing employees.

-So, let us learn some ways we can use ChatGPT in HR.
+So, let us learn some ways we can use ChatGPT in HR; not to mechanise human management but to humanise it and more efficient.

 10 different ways to use ChatGPT in HR

 If there’s one thing HR professionals don’t have enough of, it’s time.
-Recruiting, onboarding new, training, disciplining, and conflict resolution take a huge amount of time.
+Recruiting, onboarding new employees, training, disciplining, and resolving conflicts take a huge amount of time.
 And these are a fraction of what a typical HR professional does.
 So, any tool to speed up any task without trading effectiveness is a gift.

 Before diving deeper into the details of how to use ChatGPT in HR, let us have a look at the different aspects ChatGPT can be used for.